 Disability: (several types of disabled characters, both the struggles and triumphs of disabled people explored)

 LGBTQ: (One minor character is explicitly gay and dresses effeminately sometimes too.
-However, he is single (and two out of the three times he hits on guys they react with fear.
-These scenes are left out of Brotherhood) and his sexuality is mostly the basis of gags (especially in omakes), so he’s very problematic.
-On the other hand, he is a very skilled mechanic who is Winry’s mentor (she even calls him her idol in the guidebook) and he’s got a good relationship with Winry and very generous and kind to her, giving her time off and respecting and praising her hard work and skill, and being the first one to realize Ed is in danger when going into freezing temperatures with his automail.
+However, he is single and two out of the three times he hits on guys they react with fear.
+These scenes are left out of Brotherhood.His sexuality is mostly the basis of gags (especially in omakes), so he’s very problematic.
+In complete fairness, he is a very skilled mechanic who is Winry’s mentor (she even calls him her idol in the guidebook) and he’s got a good relationship with Winry and very generous and kind to her, giving her time off and respecting and praising her hard work and skill, and being the first one to realize Ed is in danger when going into freezing temperatures with his automail.
 He’s also friends with Paninya and Ling likes him and doesn’t mind him hitting on him because he gave him food but that doesn’t really redeem what a flat, comedic character he is.

-Size and Weight: (two to four fairly prominent characters are overweight/chubby, both men and women, and they’re badass and great in their own rights) The villain Gluttony is also rotund because, you know, but not realistically so.
+Size and Weight: (two to four fairly prominent characters are overweight/chubby, both men and women, and they’re badass and great in their own rights) The villain Gluttony is also rotund but not realistically so.